Glossary

 Outside Mount Window Treatment: An outside mount window treatment is installed outside a window frame, on the wall.

 Overlap: An overlap is the part of a curtain panel that rides the master carrier of a traverse rod and overlaps in the center when the curtains are drawn closed.
-An overlap is typically 3.5” on each side.
+An overlap is typically 3.5 inches on each side.

 Overlay Curtain: An overlay curtain has a sheer face fabric on top of a second, heavier face fabric, allowing the second fabric to show through the sheer fabric.